Construction at I-5/Thorne Lane brings local street closures starting March 14

-LAKEWOOD – Travelers who use Interstate 5 and the Thorne Lane interchange in Lakewood will need to plan extra time into their trips starting the weekend of March 13.
+LAKEWOOD – Travelers who use Interstate 5 and the Thorne Lane interchange in Lakewood will need to plan extra time into their trips starting this weekend.

 Two-week closure of 146th Street Southwest